BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-02-Firstpage.md

 Retype new SMB password:
 Password changed for user Caroline.Robinson
 ```
-There was a break and resumed the pwning with the new machine IP “10.10.88.2”.
+After a break, I resumed enumeration on a new machine with the IP **10.10.88.2**.

-Listing SMB shares by authenticating to DC using compromised credentials as show below
+### Listing SMB Shares
+Using the newly reset credentials, I attempted to list available **SMB** shares on the domain controller.
 ```
 smbclient -U 'Caroline.Robinson%Password123' -L //10.10.88.2/Admin$